agcdtmr/anki-inspired-app/README.md

 - Archive: Add the option to archive cards that you don’t want to check anymore.
 - Success Messages: Show success messages when you create a new card or when a card moves to a new box.
-- Spaced Repetition: Enhance your Card model to keep track of the last time when a card was checked, or create reminders to your boxes to schedule your next learning session.
+- Spaced Repetition: Enhance the Card model to keep track of the last time when a card was checked, or create reminders to the boxes to schedule the next learning session.
-- Flashcard Sets: Expand your app to deal with different sets of flashcards.
-For instance, you could have a set for your Spanish class, another for biology, and so on.
+- Flashcard Sets: Expand the app to deal with different sets of flashcards.
+For instance, you could have a set for the German class, another for Spanish class, and so on.